Here’s how a streetcar might work in Omaha.

 Where might the streetcar be built?

 Streetcars are most successful in areas where there is the most opportunity for economic growth and ongoing use.
-According to a recent study by Goss & Associates, the Farnam Street corridor not only brings significant ridership generators (major medical facilities, universities and cultural amenities), but has the highest rate of educated millennials in the region, which has been an important factor for other cities with successful streetcar lines.
+According to a 2017 study by Goss & Associates, the Farnam Street corridor not only brings significant ridership generators (major medical facilities, universities and cultural amenities), but has the highest rate of educated millennials in the region, which has been an important factor for other cities with successful streetcar lines.
 The corridor seen below is just one preferred route of many options.

 When would we be able to ride the streetcar?